NAFTA - Chapter 11 - Investment

 - that the interpretations of its domestic laws by its domestic courts are neither arbitrary nor discriminatory, and that such interpretations are fully consistent with Canada’s obligations under both Chapter Seventeen of NAFTA and the Patent Cooperation Treaty.

-Canada has requested that the claim be dismissed and that Eli Lilly be ordered to bear all of Canada’s costs in the arbitration.
+Canada requested that the claim be dismissed and that Eli Lilly be ordered to bear all of Canada’s costs in the arbitration.

 Legal Documents (all documents are in pdf)

-This case is governed by the arbitral rules of the United Nations Commission on International Trade Law.
+This case was governed by the arbitral rules of the United Nations Commission on International Trade Law.
 Additional documents related to this case can be viewed at the website of the International Centre for Settlement of Investment Disputes.

 Copies of all legal documents posted have been prepared in a language of operation of the Tribunal or Court in question.
 The Government of Canada has not modified or changed them in any way.
 As such they have not been translated from the original.
 They are provided in Acrobat (pdf) files.
 To view or download pdf files you need Adobe® Acrobat® Reader™ a free software that you can download from the web.